-An artificial food source placed outside the house can attract not only young birds but also predators such as grey squirrels, reducing their chance of survival.
-These predators can then raid nearby nests as well.
+An artificial food source placed outside the house can attract not only young birds.
+This also calls for predators like grey squirrels, reducing their chance of survival.
+These hunters can even then raid nearby nests as well.

-If you still want to feed wild birds, however, you can provide vital high protein food sources for them in urban areas, as far away as possible from potential nesting sites such as shrubbery and trees.
+If you still want to feed wild birds, you can provide vital, high-protein food sources for them in urban areas.
+However, make sure it is as far away as possible from potential nesting sites such as shrubbery and trees.